shiny/adonis-resque/README.md

 }
 ```

-Now you can enqueue this job by
+Now you can enqueue this job.
 ```typescript
 import BasicExample from '#jobs/basic_example' await BasicExample.enqueue('Bob')